 ServiceNow is a workflow automation platform used by organizations for their IT ticketing and project management needs.
-In contrast, Squadcast is an end-to-end incident management and SRE platform that is used by organizations for their reliability requirements.
-Now you can integrate ServiceNow and Squadcast to unlock benefits like optimizing time between incident detection and creation, reduced alert fatigue, real-time incident updates and providing granular alert routing capabilities to your on-call team.
+In contrast, Squadcast is an end-to-end Reliability Workflow platform that is used by organizations for their Incident Management and reliability requirements.
+Now you can integrate ServiceNow and Squadcast to unlock benefits like optimizing time between incident detection and creation, reduced alert fatigue with Deduplication, real-time incident updates and providing granular alert routing capabilities to your on-call team.

 If your organization reports incidents by creating ServiceNow tickets but uses Squadcast for incident management, then you can use ServiceNow as a frontend for reporting incidents too.